sdvdxl/influxdb.com/content/docs/v0.9/write_protocols/udp.md

 title: Service - UDP
 ---

-InfluxDB provides an easy way to use UDP as an input source.
+InfluxDB accepts writes over UDP.
+By default, no ports are open to UDP.
+To configure InfluxDB to support writes over UDP you must adjust your config file.

 ## Config File

-In your config file you specify the database for the point that will be written to, and the port that it will listen for it on.
+In your config file you specify the database for the point that will be written to and the port that it will listen for it on.

 ```
 ...